-The Directors and officers of the Group and of the Company are covered under the Directors and Officer liability insurance up to an aggregate limit of RM5,000,000 against any legal liability, if incurred by the Directors and officers of the Company and its subsidiaries in the discharge of their duties for and on behalf of the Company pursuant to Section 289 of the Companies Act 2016 ("the Act").
-The amount of insurance premium payable for the financial year is RM3,800.
+The Directors and officers of the Group and of the Company are covered under the Directors and Officer liability insurance up to an aggregate limit of RM5,000,000 against any legal liability, if incurred by the Directors and officers of the Company and its subsidiaries in the discharge of their duties for and on behalf of the Company pursuant to Section 289 of the Act.
+The amount of insurance premium paid during the financial year is RM74,210.
 Other than as disclosed, no other indemnity has been given to or insurance effected for the Directors or officers of the Company during the financial year.

-To the extent permitted by the Section 289 of Companies Act 2016, the Company has agreed to indemnify its auditors as part of the Terms of their engagement against claims by third parties arising from the audit.
-No payment has been made to indemnify the auditors during or since the financial year.
+To the extent permitted by the Act, the Company has agreed to indemnify its auditors as part of the terms of their engagement against claims by third parties arising from the audit.
+No payment has been made to indemnify the auditors during or since the financial year end.